26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 6. Ingredient Labeling

 An ingredient is any substance used to manufacture your dietary supplement and is declared in descending order of predominance.
-This term also includes binders, colors, filler, flavors, and excipients.
+This term also includes binders, colors, fillers, flavors, and sweeteners.

 If your ingredients are listed with their source, you don't have to declare them separately in the ingredient statement (ingredient list).
 E.g., Calcium (calcium carbonate.)